 Some businesses that use Pay By Group charge varying amounts for given inventory depending on the how much inventory is claimed by the participants in the purchase.
-We call the ranges of potential cost points per share in such purchases pricing ranges.
+We call the ranges of potential cost points per share in such purchases price ranges.

-In a group with pricing ranges, the cost for your share is ultimately based on the total number of slots claimed by the group (not necessarily the number of participants, since a single person can claim multiple slots).
+In a group with price ranges, the cost for your share is ultimately based on the total number of slots claimed by the group (not necessarily the number of participants, since a single person can claim multiple slots).
 This can change as more people join.

-As a pricing range example, let’s say you’re invited to join a Pay By Group for a bulk order of custom apparel.
+As a price range example, let’s say you’re invited to join a Pay By Group for a bulk order of custom apparel.
 A slot of this purchase (which in this case equates to a piece of apparel) may cost $20 each if 10 items are ordered by the group, but $18 each if 20 are ordered, and $15 each if 30 are ordered, and so on.

 If a given purchase includes a price range for its inventory, Pay By Group will display all of the pertinent details when you sign up.